mtumilowicz/java11-deep-reflection/README.md

                 to all modules and so this method always succeeds when `D` is in an unnamed or open module.
     * `public static void setAccessible(AccessibleObject[] array, boolean flag)` -
-    Convenience method to set the accessible flag for an array of reflected objects with a single security check (for efficiency)
+        convenience method to set the accessible flag for an array of reflected objects with a single security check (for efficiency)
         * since 9
         * access to each reflected object can be enabled as specified by `setAccessible(boolean)`.
         * `array` the array of `AccessibleObjects`
         * `flag` the new value for the accessible flag in each object
         * exceptions:
             * `InaccessibleObjectException` if access cannot be enabled for all objects in the array